 - Legislative representation

 - Education and training

 - Day-to-day assistance concerning a wide variety of issues of importance to counties

 - Local, state, and federal agency liaison

-- Annual conference for training and to develop a legislative package
+- Annual conference for networking, training and to develop a WACO legislative package

-- Other forums in which to develop ideas and build consensus
+- Other forums in which to develop policy and practice within and across affiliate roles.